 The Nature Refuges Program

-The Department of Environment and Heritage Protection’s (EHP) priorities for the Nature Refuges Program are delivery of the NatureAssist and Koala Nature Refuges Program incentives schemes programs.
+The Department of Environment and Heritage Protection’s (EHP) priorities for the Nature Refuges Program are delivery of NatureAssist and the Koala Nature Refuges Program.
 Only properties deemed to be of outstanding conservation significance will be considered outside of these programs.